ghostsnglitter/Game-Dev-Library/1_ConceptPhase.md

 You can see that the `Technology` component is not fully drawn, because it is not very important yet.
 More important are the relationships between `Mechanics` - the processes and rules of your game, `Aesthetic` - the look, feel, *vibe* of your game, and the `Story` - the sequence of events in your game creating a coherent experience.

-If you need more help, you might want to try turning your game idea into a concept by iterating on some creative and concise prompts to ask [ChatGPT](https://chat.openai.com/chat):
+If you need more help, you might want to try iterating on some creative and concise prompts to ask [ChatGPT](https://chat.openai.com/chat):

 ![ChatGPT_1](Images/ChatGPT_1.png "A ChatGPT response for creating a game concept")

-> If you have trouble turning a vague game idea into a concrete concept, you should take that as a warning sign - not that the idea is worthless, but that you should not go any further in the development process until you have a concept.
-Seriously.
-Take your time, let the idea grow in the back of your mind.
-Instead of dwelling on this one idea, you should consider going back to the [previous step](#collecting-ideas).
+> If you have trouble turning a vague game idea into a concrete concept, you should take that as a warning sign - not that the idea is worthless, but that you should not go any further in the development process until you have a game concept.
+Seriously, take your time, let the idea grow in the back of your mind.
+Instead of dwelling on one idea, you should consider going back to the [previous step](#collecting-ideas).

 [[Back to Top]](#concept-phase)

----

 <a name="evaluating-concept"></a>
-## 3. Evaluating The Concept
+## 3. Evaluating the Game Concept

-Now that you have a game concept, there is one last evaluation to go through before moving into pre-production.
+Now that you have a game concept, there is one last evaluation to go through before moving into Pre-Production.
 Especially for solo game development, this can be an extremely important step, as it may be your last chance to find some critical shortcomings in your concept before wasting a lot of time on it.

-To evaluate the concept, answer all of the following questions (note that some of these questions include considerations for GHOSTS & GLITTER video content): [^2]
+To evaluate the game concept, answer all of the following questions (note that some of these questions include specific considerations for `GHOSTS & GLITTER` video content): [^2]

 [^2]: These questions are derived from Warren Spector's GDC talk ["Classic Game Postmortem: Deus Ex"](https://youtu.be/tffX3VljTtI).